ChrisForsythe/ChrisForsythe/README.md

 ### Hi there, I'm Chris

-### I created a project called Growl, originally called Global notifications Center, in the early 2000's.
-I then helped to create Perian, and was Project Manager on Adium.
+### I created a project called Growl, originally called Global Notifications Center, in the early 2000's.
+I then helped to create Perian.
+Previously I was Project Manager on Adium.
 My commit history predates the existence of GitHub or Git, but some of the repos survived and have been migrated here.

 ### Right now I work on mostly Information Security/CyberSecurity, know a lot about Splunk Process Language and Regular Expressions.
 The following are a few regular expressions I created which are my favorites.